TheNewEconomy/TNE-Bukkit/Features.md

 - Banks
   - Ability to enable/disable
   - Ability to have multiple players per bank.
+  - Ability to deposit and withdraw money
+    - Ability to store multiple currencies
+  - Ability to have bank balances gain interest
+    - Ability to enable/disable interest gaining, per currency
+    - Ability to set custom interest rates, per currency
+    - Ability to set a custom interval for interest, per currency
+- Vaults
+  - Ability to enable/disable
+  - Ability to have multiple players per vault.
   - Ability to access via signs or a command
   - Ability to deposit and withdraw blocks and items
-  - Ability to deposit and withdraw money
-  - Saves bank item locations
+    - Saves item locations
-  - Ability to have bank balances gain interest
-  - Ability to enable/disable interest gaining
-  - Ability to set custom interest rates
-  - Ability to set a custom interval for interest
+    - Supports Custom names, lore, and enchantments
 - Currency System
   - Singular and Plural Name Support
   - Ability to check your balance